 Though it's opening the same weekend as "Star Wars: The Force Awakens," Barinholtz called it "classic counter-programming."
 Even though he is a total "Star Wars" fan, Ike said there's a bunch of people like him who don't really want to sit next to someone dressed up as Darth Nihilus and would rather wait a week to check it out.

-Aside from those two movies, Ike has an impressive lineup of his own projects that he's working on including co-writing "Central Intelligence" (featuring Kevin Hart and The Rock), an unnamed basketball comedy starring Amy Poehler (which originated on the set of "Sisters"), and a new "Police Academy" movie that he wrote for Key and Peele (though recent events involving police officers may set this one back a bit).
+Aside from those two movies, Ike has an impressive lineup of his own projects that he's working on including co-writing "Central Intelligence" (featuring Kevin Hart and The Rock), an unnamed basketball comedy starring Amy Poehler (which originated on the set of "Sisters"), and a new "Police Academy" movie that he wrote for Key and Peele.
 All of that is on top of his role with "The Mindy Project" and an upcoming part in "Suicide Squad."

 Lest anyone forget, Ike is also one of the Stern Show's biggest celebrity superfans, so early in the interview he confronted his conflicted feelings about Bobo.
 First he slammed Bobo as "the worst phone caller to this show, to any show."
 But Ike also confessed to Bobo, who was on the phone: "I found myself missing you while you were gone."

-Bobo had a terrible question today (about wanted to rename the King of All Media "Howard Smooth") and Ike vowed to show him how it was done.
-Pushing Bobo's nonsense aside, he asked Howard which Wack Packer, past or present, he would agree to go out to dinner with alone.
+Bobo's question today was if Howard should switch his signature nickname from the King of All Media to "Howard Smooth."
+Ike had a better conversation starter than that, though, and asked Howard which Wack Packer, past or present, he would agree to go out to dinner with alone.

 "I think it might be Eric the Actor because he was interesting on some level," Howard answered after some consideration.

 Howard said Ike was really showing guests how it should be done on the Stern Show – he had stories, impressions, revelations, and more.
 You can check out Ike with Tina Fey and Amy Poehler in "Sisters," opening Dec.
-18, and elsewhere across the big screen in 2016.
+18.